The Lawrence Welk Show: Move to syndication and public television

-Lawrence Welk retired in 1982; at the time of his retirement, he was 79 years old, making him at the time the oldest host of a regularly scheduled US entertainment television series (a feat later surpassed by game show host Bob Barker in 2003 and later by actress and comedian Betty White in 2012).
-Classic shows — largely, from 1967 to 1982 — were repackaged with new footage (either Welk or the show's cast introducing segments) for syndication during the 1982–1983 season as Memories with Lawrence Welk, after which they were withdrawn from distribution for a short time.
+Lawrence Welk retired and production of the weekly television program ended in 1982.
+At the time of his retirement, Welk was 79 years old, matching The Gay Nineties Revue host Joe Howard to become the oldest host of a regularly scheduled US entertainment television series (a feat later surpassed by Bob Barker in 2003 and later by Betty White in 2012).
+Reruns—largely episodes first aired from 1967 to 1982—were repackaged with new footage (either Welk or the show's cast introducing segments) for syndication as Memories with Lawrence Welk.
 In 1985, The Lawrence Welk Christmas Reunion was produced.
-It was the last show in which Welk appeared with the "musical family" and his grandchildren on Christmas Eve at Lawrence Welk's home.
+It was the last show in which Welk appeared with the Musical Family.

 In March 1987, the Oklahoma Educational Television Authority produced and released a documentary film, Lawrence Welk: Television's Music Man, hosted by Kathy Lennon of The Lennon Sisters.
-The film was a retrospective on Welk's life and career, featuring interviews with surviving members of Welk's "musical family", and scenes from the show; it was part of a new approach to pledge drive programming that aimed to lure donors with popular music and nostalgia, an approach that has since become standard at other public television stations.
+The film was a retrospective on Welk's life and career, featuring interviews with surviving members of Welk's Musical Family, and scenes from the show; it was part of a new approach to pledge drive programming that aimed to lure donors with popular music and nostalgia, an approach that later became standard at other public television stations.
 The film was so successful that the OETA acquired rerun rights to the program and began offering them to stations nationwide that October.
-Welk's segments from Memories with Lawrence Welk were used until his death, after which select members of the "musical family" took over as hosts.
-Reruns continue to air to this day (in many markets airing on Saturday nights at 7 pm, the same time the show aired during the latter years of its original run), with new and updated interviews with surviving cast members.
-The shows are occasionally "recut" and interspersed with segments from other episodes for time and diversity purposes; for example, a rebroadcast of Gail Farrell's 1969 debut featured an added song by Anacani, who did not join the show until 1973.
+Welk's segments from Memories with Lawrence Welk were used until his death, after which members of the Musical Family took over as hosts.
+Reruns, with updated interviews from cast members, continue to air to this day (in many markets airing on Saturday nights at 7 pm, the same time the show aired during the latter years of its original run).
+The shows are occasionally "recut" and interspersed with segments from other episodes.

+Most episodes rerun on PBS stations originally aired between 1965 to 1982, the majority being from the syndicated run.